 Camtasia recommends using an external USB webcam.
-While any USB external webcam should work okay below is a list of USB webcams that we have specifically tested.
+While any USB external webcam should work, this list contains each USB webcam that has been specifically tested.

 - Microsoft LifeCam Cinema HD